 There is further advice for those seeking asylum in the United Kingdom.
 The UK asylum process has strict rules to follow if you are claiming asylum as a refugee.

 Find important information about sponsorship terms to visit and stay in Great Britain.
-This section also provides guidance for anyone arriving in the United Kingdom.
 Get the latest information on what happens at border control.

 UK RULES A-Z: Knowledge is power!
 Browse an alphabetical list of rules and regulations in the United Kingdom.

-FCO GUIDANCE: A section covering the latest travel advice abroad with tips for travelling overseas.
-Information and guidance comes from the Foreign and Commonwealth Office travel advisory service.
+A section covering the latest travel advice abroad with tips for travelling overseas.
+Further information and guidance comes from the Foreign and Commonwealth Office travel advisory service.

-CONTACT UKVI: You can contact UK visas and immigration from inside and outside the United Kingdom.
-But, the staff at the centre are unable to give advice about any personal circumstances.
+You can contact UK visas and immigration from inside and outside the United Kingdom.
+But, the staff at the UKVI centre are unable to give advice about any personal circumstances.

 There is more information on the UK border control.
 It explains how they conduct passport checks when you go through customs.
-Find out what happens if you are transiting through the country or need to perform layovers.
+Find out what happens if you are transiting through the country or you need to perform a layover.

-REPORTING CENTRES: Some people arrive in the United Kingdom without permission to stay in the country.
-As a rule, they will need to attend appointments at one of the immigration reporting centre contact list to check where to attend an appointment.
+Some people arrive in the United Kingdom without any permission to stay in the country.
+You can use the immigration reporting centre contact list to check where to attend an appointment.

-UK Visa and Immigration Laws: List of Categories and Overview
+UK Immigration Rules and Visa Laws: List of Categories and Overview